 Exposure to (more) rejection won’t help children gain social confidence.
 Shy kids need specific guidance in how to connect with peers in positive ways, as well as practice doing so.

-Kids make friends by doing fun things together.
-An activity that your child enjoys can be a stepping-stone to friendship.
+- Follow your child’s interests: Kids make friends by doing fun things together.
+An activity that your child enjoys can be a stepping stone to friendship.
 If your child is focused on the fun activity, he or she has something to do and talk about with peers and is less likely to fret about the possibility of being alone or getting rejected.
-Some shy kids just need help getting over the initial hump, and they're fine interacting with peers.
+Some shy kids just need help getting over the initial hump—after that, they're fine interacting with peers.
 A favorite activity can serve as this bridge.

-Most social interaction does not involve witty banter.
+- Teach and practice social scripts: Most social interaction does not involve witty banter.
 A lot of what we say to other people is routine.
 Help your child learn simple social scripts through role play.
 For instance, greeting people with eye contact, a clear voice, and a friendly smile gets the friendship ball rolling.
 Asking "what" and "how" questions or giving a compliment are other useful and friendly scripts.

-Many shy kids feel more comfortable with just one other person than they do in a crowd.
+- Focus on one-on-one interaction: Many shy kids feel more comfortable with just one other person than they do in a crowd.
 Arranging and attending play dates can give your shy child a chance to practice social skills and deepen friendships.
 Having even one friend whom they like and who likes them back helps kids feel happier and be less of a target for bullying.
 If necessary, go over with your child how to behave on a play date before the guest arrives.

-Gazelle’s study showed that shy kids who were able to respond warmly to other children’s friendly overtures had an easier time socially.
-Help your child be on the look out for kind behavior from other kids—this could be a sign of a beginning friendship!
+- Respond when others are friendly: Gazelle’s study showed that shy kids who were able to respond warmly to other children’s friendly overtures had an easier time socially.
+Help your child be on the lookout for kind behavior from other kids—this could be a sign of a beginning friendship!
 Help your child practice responding warmly.
 For instance, if someone gives your child a compliment, the correct response is a friendly "Thanks!"

-Growing Friendships posts are for general educational purposes only.
+Growing Friendships blog posts are for general educational purposes only.
+They may or may not be relevant for your particular situation.
 You’re welcome to link to this post, but please don’t reproduce it without written permission from the author.